Diamonds, Gold and Tungsten: Peter’s Perfect Combo

 AIM were asked to contribute a few thoughts toward this very good overview of why Peter Wright’s eye catching new model had proved such an instant success:

-Peter Wright credits his resurgent performances to a small addition of one of his favourite dart models.
+Peter Wright credits his resurgent performances to a small addition made to one of his favourite dart models.
 The new World Matchplay champion has credited the addition of a gold coating to his Euro 11 Element diamond gripped barrel.

-Fellow dart professional Josh Payne, himself a Pro Tour winner, suggested the change during a recent practice session.
+Fellow Red Dragon player Josh Payne, himself a Pro Tour winner, suggested the change during a recent practice session.
 Although it was merely a suggestion as to improving the darts cosmetic appeal.
 Peter was taken with the idea and even made a DIY version with some gold paint!

-Soon enough the folk at Red Dragon, Peter’s darts manufacture/sponsor, had found a better method of adding a coating to the production process and the initial prototypes were made and it’s fair to say that they have done OK so far!
+Soon enough the Peter’s darts manufacture/sponsor, had found a better method of adding a coating to the production process and the initial prototypes were made.
+It’s fair to say that they have done OK so far!

 The Wright Hybrid: